rpt26-fec-sojourner/jrudio-description-service/README.md

-# Project Name
+# FEC Description Service/Module

-> Project description
+> This project displays the description of a listing similar to airbnb.
+It contains a whole ecosystem of a ui, server, and database.

 ## Related Projects